kelvinhado/Android-Development/SQLite/README.md

 #Data Storage SQL Lite

+Database operation may take some time, so it's important make operation calls off the main thread

 ## Create the contract for the DB

 Create an inner class that specifies the table and column name.
 Note that the column ID is created by default.